-DAC members’ aid for CSOs was above USD 20 billion of ODA in 2018.
+DAC members’ aid for CSOs was close to USD 21.6 billion of ODA in 2020.

-The top 7 DAC CSO donors in 2019 are: USA; EU; UK; Germany; Sweden; The Netherlands; Canada.
+The top 7 DAC CSO donors in 2019 are: USA; EU; UK; Germany; Sweden; Switzerland, Canada

-The share of bilateral aid for CSOs varies across DAC members, from Spain’s 54% to Greece’s 0%.
-There is a group of 9 donors under 10% and 13 above 20%.
+The share of bilateral aid for CSOs varies across DAC members, from Spain’s 56% to Japan’s 1%.
+There is a group of 7 donors under 10% and 14 above 20%.

-CSO funding through CSOs are much more common than funding to CSOs, representing 85% of ODA to CSO.
-The majority of DAC members continue to work with civil society organisations as implementing partners or contractors.
+Funding through CSOs is much more common than funding to CSOs, representing 85% of ODA for CSOs.
+The majority of DAC members continue to work with CSOs as implementing partners or contractors.